robot-education/robot-handbook/website/design/feature_dialogs/feature_dialogs.md

 <!-- Insert gif of hole tool merge scope getting filled in automatically -->

-This behavior is generally helpful, but it can be detrimental in the case of the Extrude feature, which likes to automatically set itself to **Add** when a selection is made which is adjacent to another part.
+This behavior is generally helpful, but it can be detrimental in the case of the Extrude feature, which likes to automatically set itself to **Add** when a selection is made which is next to another part.

 <!-- Insert gif of Extrude setting itself to Add -->

-If you do not want Onshape to join your extrude with another part, you should keep an eye out for this behavior.
-If it does happen, you can fix it by toggling your extrude back to **New**.
+If you do not want Onshape to merge your extrude with an existing part, you should keep an eye out for this behavior.
+If it does happen, you can fix it by manually toggling your extrude back to **New**.

 :::{warning}
-If you're expecting to have multiple parts but you only have one, double check that Onshape hasn't automatically changed your extrude to **Add**!
+If you're expecting to have multiple parts but you only have one, make sure Onshape hasn't automatically changed your extrude to **Add**!
 :::